REV23Docs/rev23-cloudapp-docs/docs/concepts/customers.md

 1. In the Customer List select **Find Duplicates** (currently iOS only).
 This will search for customers that have the same birthdate and last name, showing you the first that was created.
 Tapping that customer will show you the found duplicates, allowing you to select each that you wish to merge.

-2. In a Customer Detail screen select **Merge Duplciates** to show customers that have the same birthdate and last name.
+2. In a Customer Detail screen select **Merge Duplicates** to show customers that have the same birthdate and last name.
 This will merge the select customers into the the target that was opened.

 This will merge services, notes, files and more, as well as attempt to fill gaps in the data, using the most recent entered information first.